andreasdomanowski/diagramming-libraries-comparison/doc/library-assessment-comparison.md

 - events and callbacks for actions on elements can be defined very easily
 ### Implementation Effort for Usability Aspects
 - Palette/element creation tools have to be implemented
-  - chosen path: context menu for element creation, *tools* for element deletion, double click for link creation
+  - path chosen: context menu for element creation, *tools* for element deletion, double click for link creation
 - resize handlers have to be implemented by hand - big con!
 ### Support and Questions
 -  many posts on StackOverflow, issues with solutions on GitHub